0xModene/index-deployments/README.md

 touch test/deploys/015_my_deployment_script.ts
 ```

-The simplest way to start is to find the *most recent* deployment script, constants and tests
+Then find the **most recent** deployment scripts and tests which are similar to the deployment you'd like to execute and copy/paste them for use as templates.

-which are similar to the deployment you'd like to execute and copy/paste them for use as templates.
+**Pro Tip**: It's a good idea to deploy and verify new contracts on Kovan at this stage (in addition to locally) to catch any contract verification issues early in the process.

 **Example deployment to Kovan:**